Sites in Worcester

 - Control of Worcester depot passed to the newly formed Midland Red (West) Limited on Sunday 6th September 1981, with an allocation of 50 vehicles, when Midland Red Omnibus Company Limited ceased trading as a bus and coach operator.

-- The two-story extension from 1938 is demolished in the mid 1980s and replaced with a single-story brick built office block.
+- The two-story extension and air raid shelter from 1938 is demolished in the early 1980s, and replaced with a single-story brick built office block.
 The new building features toilet cleaning facilities for coaches used on National Express “Rapide” services.
+At the same time, the main part of the building is repainted into standard NBC blue, as used on all of their bus depots, and the whole building is fitted with a new roof and skylights.

 - On Monday 22nd December 1986, Midland Red (West) Limited and Midland Red Coaches Limited are privatised and sold by National Bus Campany in a simultaneous bid by the management team from Midland Red (West) Limited led by the General Manager, Mr Ken Mills.
 The operations and assets of both companies pass to the newly formed Midland Red West Holdings Limited, and the official company name of Midland Red (West) Limited is changed to Midland Red West Limited (without brackets around the word 'West').